-There are a variety of paints you can use to paint your print models depending upon their type.
+There are a variety of paints you can use to paint your print models.
 They come in different categories such as oil-based, latex, lacquers, enamels and acrylics.
-Also, a majority of these paints are suitable for both ABS, PLA, and other 3D printing materials.
+A majority of these paints are suitable for both ABS, PLA, and other 3D printing materials.

 |Types of Paint for 3D Prints|

-Generally, beginners are recommended to use the simple acrylic paints with the help of brushes.
-These are very simple to use and you get the proper control while painting.
+Generally, beginners use simple acrylic paints with the help of brushes.
+These are very simple to use to get the proper control while painting.
 Also, acrylic paints dry quickly and offer easy cleaning.

 You have to select the type of paint you want to use: spray paint, brush paint or airbrush paints.
-Out of these, the brush is the cheapest option and is suitable for the beginner, it doesn’t give a very smooth application.
-You can find the ugly strokes when you apply too many coats of paint using brushes.
-On the other hand, airbrush is a bit pricey but gives a natural and glossy finish.
-But it also requires a good in-hand experience.
+Of these, brush is the most economical option and is suitable beginners.
+However, it doesn’t give a very smooth application.
+The airbrush is pricier but gives a natural and glossy finish.

 Lastly, there are spray paints, which are both affordable and easy to use.

-Depending upon your comfort level and budget, you can go for any of these paints for painting your PLA and ABS models.
+Depending upon your comfort level and budget, you can go for any of these paint types for painting your PLA and ABS models.